geeraysury/Cocktail-Tool-Project/README.md

 How to Use the Website:
 1. Sign up using any username and password you would like
-2. Log in using the username and password you inputted, and you will be directed to the homepage
+2. Log in using the username and password you inputted, and you will be redirected to the homepage
 3. Input values based on the input title on the boxes, or click the "Random Cocktail" button to get a random cocktail recipe.
-4. You can combine the different filters, and add the sort together with the filter(s), for the first letter input.
+4. When searching by the first letter, combine different filters (alcohol content, category, glass type) and sorting options for tailored results.